sensu/sensu-ansible/README.md

 [Read the full documentation](http://ansible-sensu.readthedocs.io/en/latest/) for a comprehensive overview of this role and its powerful features.

 ## Requirements
+This role requires:
-This role requires Ansible 2.0
+- Ansible 2.0
+- The `dynamic_data_store` variable to be set: see http://ansible-sensu.readthedocs.io/en/latest/dynamic_data/

 ## Supported Platforms
 ### Current Release